SlumberDemon/fishweb/docs/content/concepts/asgi.md

             "headers": [[b"content-type", b"text/plain"]],
         },
     )
+    await send(
+        {
+            "type": "http.response.body",
-    await send({"type": "http.response.body", "body": b"Hello from a pure ASGI app!"})
+            "body": b"Hello from a pure ASGI app!",
+        },
+    )
 ```

 :::

 ## Framework

-However you can also use any [ASGI framework](https://www.uvicorn.org/#asgi-frameworks) in fishweb.
+However you can also use any [ASGI framework](https://www.uvicorn.org/#asgi-frameworks) with Fishweb.
-Here is an example with [fastapi](https://pypi.org/project/fastapi/).
+Here is an example using [FastAPI](https://fastapi.tiangolo.com/).

+> [!IMPORTANT]
-When using a framework make sure you have it installed inside a [virtual environment](/content/concepts/venv).
+> When using a framework make sure you have it installed inside a [virtual environment](/content/concepts/venv).

 ::: code-group